liatdavid2/hebrew-child-book-agent/README.md

 A full-stack AI project for generating personalized Hebrew children's books.

-The system includes a Hebrew user interface, a FastAPI backend, a LangGraph-based generation workflow, OpenAI models for text and image generation, and Nakdimon for automatic Hebrew Nikud.
+The system includes a Hebrew user interface, a FastAPI backend, a LangGraph-based generation workflow, OpenAI models for text and image generation, and **Nakdimon for automatic Hebrew Nikud**.

 ## What the project does